12 'O' Clock (film)

 12 'O' Clock is a 2021 Indian Hindi-language horror film directed by Ram Gopal Varma and starring Mithun Chakraborty, Flora Saini, Manav Kaul, Krishna Gautam and Makarand Deshpande.
 The film was first announced with the name Geher, but the following trailer revealed it had been renamed 12 'O' Clock on 3 July 2020.
-It was released to the public in India on 8 January 2021.
+It was released in India on 8 January 2021.

 Plot

 The film opens with the murder of a pedestrian by an old lady at night which remains unresolved.
 The plot then moves to Gauri's family, comprising her father Rao, mother, brother and grandmother.
 Gauri is shown to sleepwalk and act strangely at night time.

-Unexplained murders continue to happen in the city, including two policemen, leaving the police baffled.
+Unexplained murders continue to happen in the city.
+Two policemen also get murdered, leaving the police baffled.
 Gauri becomes quiet and withdrawn and often experiences hallucinations.